AijazKhaja/SQL_Digital_Music_Store_Analysis/README.md

 # SQL_Digital_Music_Store_Analysis

-In my personal project, I learned how to use SQL to look at a music playlist database.
+In my personal project, I used SQL to analyze a music playlist database.
+This allowed me to review the data and provide insights that helped the store assess its growth.
-This project facilitated the analysis of key data, enabling the store to gain a better understanding of its growth and performance.